chriseteka/aviron/README.md

 ### Extended example with quarantine support:

 Infected files are move/copied implicitly to a quarantine directory.
-Whether an infected is moved or copied can be controlled by the *quarantineFileAction* configuration parameter.
+Whether an infected file is moved or copied can be controlled by the *quarantineFileAction* configuration parameter.

 ```java